eProsima/DDS-Record-Replay/docs/rst/recording/getting_started/usage_example.rst

 * :ref:`docker`

 Additionally, `ShapesDemo <https://www.eprosima.com/index.php/products-all/eprosima-shapes-demo>`_ is required to publish and subscribe shapes of different colors and sizes.
-Also, ShapesDemo is already prepared to use DynamicTypes, which is requiered when using the DDS Recorder.
+ShapesDemo application is already prepared to use Fast DDS DynamicTypes, which is required when using the DDS Recorder.
 Install it by following any of the methods described in the given links:

 * `Windows installation from binaries <https://eprosima-shapes-demo.readthedocs.io/en/latest/installation/windows_binaries.html>`_